Aseismic creep: Measurements

 Creep of the Hayward Fault displaced this curb over 15 years (Fremont, California).

 Knowing how creep rates vary temporally and spatially along faults has important implications for predicting the timing, locations, and potential sizes of future earthquakes as well as the mechanics of fault behavior.
 Measurements of inter-seismic strain, as well as the associated pattern of coupling, are also crucial because they reveal the pockets where stress is building up and may be released in future seismic ruptures.
 The emergence of space-based geodesy and newly developed remote sensing techniques are used to monitor crustal deformation in order to track aseismic creep on a fault.
 Theodolite surveys are used with alignment arrays to track the creep.
 These data may then be used to restrict a fault's seismic capacity.

 Examples

 Aseismic creep exists along the Calaveras Fault in Hollister, California.
 Streets crossing the fault in Hollister show significant offset.
 Several houses sitting atop the fault are notably twisted, yet still habitable.
 The city attracts geologists and geology students almost weekly.

-Other examples of faults that have experienced aseismic creep include a San Andreas Fault in California and the North Anatolian Fault in Turkey.
+Other examples of faults that have experienced aseismic creep include the San Andreas Fault in California and the North Anatolian Fault in Turkey.
 Creep along the Maacama Fault is about 8 mm per year, consistent with the steady movement along the rest of the Hayward Fault system.

 Offset in the California Memorial Stadium.